Disorders of Sex Development

 Pseudohermaphroditism in males

-Children with this condition have questionable external genitalia, but have only one
+Children with this condition have questionable external genitalia.
+But they have only

-gender's internal sex organs.
-Male pseudohermaphrodite means the child has internal
+one gender's internal sex organs.
+Male pseudohermaphrodite means the child has male

-sex organs that are male.
-Female pseudohermaphrodite means the child has internal
+internal sex organs.
+Female pseudohermaphrodite means the child has female internal

 The two primary causes of male pseudohermaphroditism are androgen insensitivity syndrome